phreaknik/coldnoise.net/content/posts/c-macro-patterns/index.md

 These macros provide compile-time patterns that help ensure runtime safety.
 Every enum type defines `__MIN` and `__MAX` sentinels, allowing generic range validation.
 Struct validation macros can be composed hierarchically, checking both null pointers and the validity of nested structures.
-You can get more thorough than this, but I satisfy myself with checking for unexpected null pointers.
+You can be more thorough than this, but I'm satisfied with checking for unexpected null pointers.

 This pattern catches invalid parameters at API boundaries: